tgillstar/javascript-ssshapes/README.md

 # SSShapes mini Javascript library
 ------------

 A mini Javascript library that creates the basic shapes: circle, square, and triangle in your HTML5 code.
 It is supported by JQuery to handle the DOM-specific operations.

-The CSS code is borrowed from https://css-tricks.com/examples/ShapesOfCSS/
+The CSS code is borrowed and modified from https://css-tricks.com/examples/ShapesOfCSS/

 ------------
 To use this library you need to create a container element to display the shape (ie, div, p, span, or heading 'H1, H2...'elements will do the trick).
 Be sure to give the HTML element(s) an 'id' attribute which will be used in setup of the SSShapes object in your JS file (check out the app.js file).